Weather of 2010: May 20–26: Europe

 Warsaw faced imminent rain-related flooding as the Vistula river burst its banks and inundated many nearby villages on May 20.
 The Vistula river burst its banks on May 21 and flooded nearby towns.
 Warsaw was put on flood alert.
 23,000 people were displaced in the worst Polish floods in 160 years.
 EU officials said Poland would receive 100 million euros in aid from the European Union solidarity fund.
 The Vistula was at a 160-year high and £2,000,000 worth of damage was done in Poland.
-Austria, Hungary, the Czech Republic, Slovakia and Poland all witness heavy rainfall, as rivers begin to swell in Slovenia and eastern Germany.
+Austria, Hungary, the Czech Republic, Slovakia and Poland all witnessed heavy rainfall, as rivers began to swell in Slovenia and eastern Germany.

 On May 23, the floods hit the city of Wrocław as the Ślęza river broke a dyke and flooded into the Kozanow neighborhood.
 The Vistula River reached 7.8 m in height and, like the floods in general, was at a level not seen in 60 years.

 On May 24, levees failed or were tactically dynamited, southern Poland was hopelessly flooded, and the River Oder began to flood Germany. $2,500,000,000 worth of damage was done in Poland as the river Vistula flooded along its entire length and Poland's death toll reached 15.

 By May 25, another £400,000,000 worth of damage was done and 15 Poles were reported dead.
 Flooding also affected nearby parts of Germany.

 Parts of Lower Austria, the Polish town of Slubice and the German city of Frankfurt an der Order started to be flooded from the rivers Spree and Oder on May 27 due to heavy rain.
 Heavy rain fell across the English Midlands.